-Legislation requires that we have regard to various factors in making a decision on whether an area should have a CPZ introduced.
+Legislation requires that we have regard to various factors in deciding on whether an area should have a CPZ introduced.
 These include the views of owners and occupiers of properties but also the need for maintaining the free movement of traffic including public service vehicles, reasonable access to premises and the effect on the amenities of any locality affected.
 There may also be other matters which appear to us as being relevant which we are obliged to consider.

 The wording and layout of the consultation documents is developed in discussion with the Council’s Community Engagement Team and ward councillors, and input may be sought from local residential groups/amenity groups prior to finalisation of the documents.

 We aim to obtain a good response to our consultations, and try to make it easy and convenient for everyone to respond by providing a postage paid return envelope and an option to complete the survey online.
-We compile the results that show the individual responses from each household and business to determine the views expressed by you or your neighbours.
+We compile the results that show the individual responses from each household and business to determine the views expressed by you and / or your neighbours.
 This enables us to accurately define the areas where there is support for the introduction of controls and those areas where there is not.
 You can be assured that your responses remain confidential and are not available for individual scrutiny.